Ahmedwaleed22/pharmago-supplier-frontend/docs/supplier-profile-implementation.md

 ### Update Workflow

 1. Users see enhanced profile interface immediately
-2. New features (branches, enhanced pharmacy info) become available when backend implements new endpoints
+2. New features (branches, enhanced supplier info) become available when backend implements new endpoints
 3. File uploads and basic profile updates work with both old and new backends

 ## Testing